cookieung/PlantUMLTranslator/README.md

 This is a project for translation plantUML to CSP.
 It is a part of implementation of the internship project at Okayama Prefectural.

-Now, the program can translate the multiple .puml file to a CSP code.

 How to use it:
 ```